 Students in the English Education major will serve as consultants in the Speer Writing Center.
 Students will attend a one-hour per week training meeting and will work as tutors in the Writing Center three hours per week.
-Other practicum duties may include readings/discussions on tutoring of writing, reflective journals/writing, and required sessions as tutees in the Writing Center.
+Other practicum duties may include

+1 Clarence and Bennie Sue Anthony Professor of Bible and Humanities readings/discussions on tutoring of writing, reflective journals/writing, and required sessions as tutees in the Writing Center.
 Prerequisite: ENGL 2013.
-Fall (I), Spring (II).
+On Demand.